Is your body-mind really doing a job or just you doing a job?

 Just love the other person, love people, love animals, love plants, love nature whatever your mind desires to love.

-Just love, express love.
+Just love, express and explore love.

 It’s a forgiving, nurturing, and supportive way of relating to this wonderful world.

-It’s not that only educated people or some specific category or rich people or happy or smiling people can love well and others can’t.
+It’s not that only educated people or rich people or happy people can love well and others can’t.

 Love is equal for all no matter what.